| Are You Part of the Solution?by C.G. Masi, Technology Journalist Have you ever wondered what causes an economic recession or depression?

 and then (no doubt behind an engaging smile) said: "Buy low.

+Sell high."
 We all know how this advice relates to investing in stocks.
 It

+means: look for turns in the market.
 Make sure that you've got plenty of cash around when stocks are

 generally low because they've been "beaten up," then grab